lihaoyi/macropy/readme.md

 #BinOp(Name('x'), Add(), Name('x'))
 ```

 This is convenient in order to interpolate a string variable as an identifier, rather than interpolating it as a string literal.
+In this case, I want the syntax tree for the expression `x + x`, and not `'x' + 'x'`, so I use the `name%` macro to unquote it.

 Overall, quasiquotes are an incredibly useful tool for assembling or manipulating the ASTs, and are used in the implementation in all of the following examples.
 See the [String Interpolation](macropy/macros/string_interp.py) or [Quick Lambda](macropy/macros/quicklambda.py) macros for short, practical examples of their usage.